 The young crowd like to go to the Amerling-Beisl.
 The idyllic Biedermeier garden in the inner courtyard here is especially worth seeing.
 The Tian Bistro on Spittelberg serves great vegetarian cuisine in a cozy ambiance with lots of warm wood.

-At the café das möbel you can buy not only a melange coffee and an apple strudel, the furniture and decorations are also for sale.
+Das Café offers coffee and apple strudel as well as colorfully mixed furnishings with a living room flair.
 Next door at the Burgermacher they make organic hamburgers that are famous throughout the city and creative vegetarian dishes.
 Even the catsup is homemade here.

 Several restaurants in the area serve Viennese cuisine: Witwe Bolte is the oldest restaurant in Spittelberg and also offers a comprehensive menu for vegetarians.
 Viennese treats are also the specialty served at the restaurant called Zu ebener Erde und erster Stock.
 The specialties of Viennese cuisine can also be sampled at the inn "Am Spittelberg" and in the restaurant Bohème.

 Tip: The annual Christmas Market in Spittelberg (from mid-November until Christmas) is particularly atmospheric.

 Former red light district

 The Spittelberg area is beautiful to behold nowadays.
 But it wasn't always that way.
 Due to its proximity to the city center, craftsmen and day laborers once settled here.
 They were soon followed by wine taverns and red light establishments.
 During the reign of Emperor Joseph II, the son of Maria Theresa, the Spittelberg was home to numerous bordellos, which the emperor apparently liked to visit incognito, but officially fought against.
 Immoral activities on the Spittelberg reached their zenith in the 19th century.
 Street musicians, jugglers, showmen, and prostitutes filled the streets.